Transfer of credits for communication and language studies

 Applying for credit transfer i Sisu

-• In Sisu, credit recognition must be separately applied for in the case of each course you wish to be recognised.
+• In Sisu, substitution must be separately applied for in the case of each course you wish to be recognised.
 Read carefully the instructions related to applying for substitution.

 • The application must be accompanied by a copy (certification of authenticity is not required) of the transcript of studies, certificate or similar document, with information on the scope of the previously completed studies and, when necessary, a closer description of their content.